Genusbiz/docs/developers/defining-an-app-model/user-interface/index.md

 ---
-title: Developing user interface using Genus App Platform
+title: Developing user interface using Genus Apps
 description: How to define user interface using Genus Studio
 author: eriksandnes
 ---